ychnlgy/StandardC/doc/String.md

 String* String.format(String* this, ...);
 ```
 Formats this string with variable arguments.
-Returns the new formatted String that should be tracked by the current [memory scope](Memory.md).
+Returns the formatted String that should be tracked by the [memory scope](Memory.md).
 ```c
 #include "stdc/lib.h"
 #include <stdio.h>